 Request recommendation letters from Cornell professors when you apply to college

 If you do well in your class, you may want to ask your professor to write you a recommendation letter when you apply to college.
 Because Cornell is known around the world as a top university, such letters can be very valuable in the application process.

 Participate in fun activities that will introduce you to American culture

 Summer College offers many activities that will allow you to experience American society and culture and enjoy the community of Ithaca, New York (a small, rural, and historic city surrounded by lush nature preserves).
-In addition to trips to Niagara Falls and other scenic spots, we offer free concerts and lectures every week, sports, dances, a talent show, game nights, and much more, so there is always something exciting to do.
+With free concerts and lectures every week, sports, dances, a talent show, game nights, and much more, there is always something exciting to do.